Alcuni servizi/piattatorme che potrebbero tornare utili quando si sviluppa.

 }

-per poter visualizzare i logs nella sezione Discover
+In Management > Kibana devo creare un nuovo index-pattern per poter visualizzare i logs nella sezione Discover,

 ma la cosa importante da notare e’ che posso farlo solamente DOPO aver inserito almento un record per tale index.